“It is either I do not understand economics and how exchange rates

 that it cannot get there.

-“Just continue to wear your Armani gear and Swiss-made lace, continue to spend your money on Man United, Arsenal, Chelsea and Barca and encourage your children to do same.
-(My
+continue to spend your money on Man United, Arsenal, Chelsea and Barca

 article tomorrow in my Saturday column in This Day is on the Nigerian champions Enyimba FC –